- Home

 Monoclonal antibodies

-Monoclonal antibodies can be classified as either a targeted therapy or immunotherapy, depending on the type of monoclonal antibody.
-Examples of targeted therapy monoclonal antibodies include:
+Monoclonal antibodies can be classified as targeted therapy or immunotherapy, depending on the type of monoclonal antibody.

-Angiogenesis inhibitors |
+angiogenesis inhibitors |

-These drugs are designed to reduce the blood supply to a tumour to slow or stop it growing.
-They target various receptors or proteins linked with the growth of cancer cells and stop them from working.
-For example, bevacizumab targets vascular endothelial growth factor (VEGF), a protein that helps new blood vessels form. |
+These drugs reduce the blood supply to a tumour to slow or stop it growing.
+They target various proteins linked with the growth of new blood vessels and stop them from working. |

 HER2-targeted agents |

-HER2 is a protein that causes cancer cells to grow uncontrollably.
-Some targeted therapy drugs destroy the HER2 positive cancer cells, or reduce their ability to divide and grow.
-Examples include trastuzumab and pertuzumab, which are used to treat HER2 positive breast cancer. |
+High levels of the protein HER2 cause cancer cells to grow uncontrollably.
+Some targeted therapy drugs destroy the HER2 positive cancer cells, or reduce their ability to divide and grow. |

-Anti-CD20 monoclonal antibodies |
+anti-CD20 monoclonal antibodies |

-These drugs target a protein called CD20 found on some B-cell leukaemias and non-Hodgkin lymphomas.
-Examples include rituximab and obinutuzumab. |
+These drugs target a protein called CD20 found on some B-cell leukaemia and non-Hodgkin lymphomas. |

 Small molecule inhibitors

-These drugs can get inside cancer cells and block certain enzymes and proteins that tell cancer cells to grow.
-Examples of small molecule inhibitors include:
+These drugs are small enough to get inside cancer cells and block certain proteins that tell cancer cells to grow.

-These drugs block a group of enzymes called tyrosine kinases from sending signals that tell cancer cells to grow, multiply and spread.
-Without this signal, the cancer cells die.
-Examples of TKIs include erlotinib, sunitinib, lapatinib and ibrutinib. |
+TKIs | Tyrosine kinase inhibitors (TKIs) block proteins called tyrosine kinases from sending signals that tell cancer cells to grow, multiply and spread.
+Without this signal, the cancer cells may die. |

-Additional resources
+More resources

 View the Cancer Council NSW editorial policy.